-Yesterday, I attended the "Mixology 3: Make Your Own Bitters" event organized by Studio Bricolage and hosted by the Bradstreet Crafthouse at the Graves 601 Hotel.
-I was one of about 40 individuals in attendance at what was the third event in a mixology educational series.
-Although I missed the first two installments, I was happy to finally attend.
-I found this event to be hands-on and informative and I thought I would post a quick review.
+Yesterday, we attended the “Mixology 3: Make Your Own Bitters” event organized by Studio Bricolage and hosted by the Bradstreet Crafthouse at the Graves 601 Hotel.
+We were one of about 40 individuals in attendance at what was the third event in a mixology educational series.
+Although we missed the first two installments, we were happy to finally attend.
+We found this event to be hands-on and informative and thought we would post a quick review.

 Everyone was pre-registered, so we were greeted at the entrance with printed name tags and a chilled cocktail—a fantastic way to start.
 Rocky Mountain Punch which is a heavenly mixture of rum, maraschino liqueur, lemon juice, champagne or pineapple juice with Angostura bitters made a pleasant and refreshing introduction to the topic of the afternoon: Bitters.

 The group was divided into two sections.
 Some were led into the back room where an arrangement of potable (amaro) bitters were awaiting each participant on a placemat describing each sample.
 The rest of us were seated at the curved marble bartop in the back typically used for dinner guests.
 We were greeted by the director of food and beverage who thanked everyone and introduced Burke, our teacher/bartender for the session.
 Burke proceeded to explain some details and examples of cocktail bitters, such as Angostura, Regan’s Orange, Peychaud’s and the like, and started passing around bowls of various spices and botanicals.